GetDKAN/font_icon_select/README.txt

 This project has been sponsored by:
  * Adworkshop
-   A full service shop, Adworkshop can provide anything from the billboard
+   An employee-owned integrated marketing agency providing strategic consulting
-	 you are driving past to the website you shouldnt be looking at while driving.
+	 and creative marketing solutions that help clients solve their evolving business challenges.
 Visit https://www.adworkshop.com for more information.